hssling/research-automation/childhood_pneumonia_prevention_pcv_influenza/06_manuscripts/final_manuscript_complete.md

 ---

 ## FUNDING
-This research was funded by institutional resources of Shivamogga Institute of Medical Sciences & Research Hospital (SIMSRH), Shivamogga, Karnataka, India.
+This research was funded by institutional resources of Shridevi Institute of Medical Sciences & Research Hospital (SIMSRH), Shridevi, Karnataka, India.

 ## CONFLICTS OF INTEREST
 Dr Siddalingaih H S declares no conflicts of interest.
 Sriniwas K Reddy is affiliated with Research Automation Platform which develops open-source research tools.